Get the Athlon Sports Newsletter

 |Terrelle Pryor, Ohio State||W vs. Troy, 2008||10-16||62.5||139||4-1||66||0|

-The young signal called shined under the glow of the national spotlight on Monday night.
+The young signal caller shined under the glow of the national spotlight on Monday night.
 The 6’4” 227-pounder proved his dual-threat abilities in the first half, running over a Panthers defender to score on the ground for five yards out.
 Winston was 17 of 18 in the first half for 240 yards and three touchdowns.
 The only incompletion Winston had in the first 30 minutes was a disputed play on the sidelines where senior receiver Kenny Shaw argued he got his foot down inbounds.
 The two-sport athlete led the Seminoles to touchdowns on their last four drives of the half.

 At a school with two former Heisman trophy winners at quarterback (Charlie Ward and Chris Weinke) and two first round picks (Christian Ponder and EJ Manuel), Winston was praised by former ‘Noles quarterback Danny Kanell as the “most talented person” to ever play quarterback in Tallahassee.
+With play like this Winston could be headed to capture the school's third Heisman Trophy in the near future.

 The Seminoles and their new leader take on Nevada next Saturday.
 Expect big numbers once again from the freshman phenom as the Wolf Pack gave up 58 points and 647 yards to UCLA.